Martin Wong

 Martin Wong (黃馬鼎; July 11, 1946 – August 12, 1999) was a Chinese-American painter of the late 20th century.
 His work has been described as a meticulous blend of social realism and visionary art styles.
 Wong's paintings often explored multiple ethnic and racial identities, exhibited cross-cultural elements, demonstrated multilingualism, and celebrated his queer sexuality.
+He exhibited for two decades at notable New York galleries including EXIT ART, Semaphore, and P.P.O.W., among others, before his death in San Francisco from an AIDS-related illness.
+P.P.O.W. continues to represent his estate.